fluid-project/infusion/README.md

 The best way to join the Fluid Community is to jump into any of our community activities.
 Visit our [website](http://fluidproject.org/) for links to our mailing lists, chat room, wiki, etc.

-##How Do I Use Infusion That Is Directly Pulled From Github Repository?##

-Infusion is in the process of switching to use [stylus](http://learnboost.github.io/stylus/) for stylesheet generation.
-Some css files have been re-written in stylus.
-These files only have their stylus files pushed into the github repository.
-To use infusion that is directly pulled from the github, those stylus files need to be compiled to generate corresponding css files by running the following from the project root:

-    grunt stylus

 ##How Do I Create an Infusion Package?##

 Strictly speaking, Infusion can be used directly from source (i.e. by including each individual required file).
 However, for simplicity and performance reasons, you may wish to create a concatenated, minified file.
 The Grunt build options described below will also allow you to remove any unneeded features or libraries that you may already have in your project.